larammerce/docs/8.x/theme-development/representative.md

 #### representative_is_enabled()

-This function checks whether the representative management section is active/inactive in the admin panel.
+This function checks whether the representative management feature is active/inactive in the admin panel.

 ```php
 // app/Utils/CMS/Template/helpers.php